appodeal/Stack-HolisticSolution-SDK-Android/services/facebook/README.md

 # Facebook Service for Holistic Solution SDK

-> Note that HS Facebook Service will include 'facebook-android-sdk' dependencies independently
+> Note that HS Facebook Service will include only 'facebook-core' dependency independently

 ## Configure Your Facebook App